Acetochlor

 Acetochlor is an herbicide developed by Monsanto Company and Zeneca.
 It is a member of the class of herbicides known as chloroacetanilides.
 Its mode of action is elongase inhibition, and inhibition of geranylgeranyl pyrophosphate (GGPP) cyclization enzymes, part of the gibberellin pathway.
 It carries high risks of environmental contamination.

 Manufacture

 Acetochlor is manufactured in two steps from 2-ethyl-6-methylaniline.
 A reaction with chloroacetyl chloride gives an anilide which is treated with chloromethyl ethyl ether and sodium hydroxide to form the herbicide.

 Uses

 In the United States, acetochlor was registered by the EPA as a direct substitute for many herbicides of known concern.
 The EPA imposed several restrictions and conditions on the use of acetochlor.

 It is approved for pre-emergence application or for pre-planting application with soil incorporation, in corn. (maize) at 5 litres / hectare (1835g / hectare of a.i.)
 It is the main active ingredient in Acenit, Keystone, Guardian, Harness, Relay, Sacemid, Surpass, Top-Hand, Trophy and Winner.

 It is used to control weeds in corn, and is particularly useful as a replacement for atrazine in the case of some important weeds.

+Internationally

+It is also registered in South Africa.